Classifying spaces and the Lascar group: Higher Homotopy groups

-Unfortunately, $\Mod(T)$ almost never has the dual notion of a calculus of \emph{left} fractions, because although the dual of condition (1) is just the amalgamation property, the dual of condition (2) is never satisfied: because all morphisms are monomorphisms, the dual of condition (2) would say that $\Mod(T)$ was a poset.
+Unfortunately, when $T$ has an infinite model, $\Mod(T)$ never has the dual notion of a calculus of \emph{left} fractions because, though the dual of condition (1) is just the amalgamation property, the dual of condition (2) is never satisfied: since all morphisms of $\Mod(T)$ are monomorphisms, the dual of condition (2) would imply that $\Mod(T)$ was a poset.